sehrschlechtYT/KeepItems/readme.md

 ```
-# Do NOT edit this!
+config-version: 4 #Do NOT edit this!
-config-version: 3

 filter:
   everything: